 Inertia, property of a body by virtue of which it opposes any agency that attempts to put it in motion.
 Or, if it is moving, to change the magnitude or direction of its velocity.
 Inertia is a passive property and does not enable a body to do anything except oppose such active agents as forces and torques.
 A moving body keeps moving not because of its inertia but only because of the absence of a force to slow it down, change its course, or speed it up.Britannica, https://www.britannica.com/science/inertia

 In case you are not a fan of psychological talks, simply think of the inertia of the human coworkers.
-When implementing a change to the workplace, the change will introduce additional work or different way to the work.
-So, all except few, tend to resist the additional jobs, additional effort or learning new skills to do job differently.
+When implementing a change to the workplace, the change will introduce additional work or different way to do the work.
+So, all except few, tend to resist the additional jobs, additional effort or learning the new skills to do job differently.
 It is like a physical mass that is stationary or moving with a certain speed and in a certain direction.
 You need a force to change the direction or the speed or even to initiate a motion.
-The mass or the coworker tend to resist this change force by the law of inertia.
+The mass or this coworker tend to resist the force of change by the law of inertia.
 Even if the coworker can’t explicitly object or decline the change, his silent implicit resistance may carry more opposing force.

 Why there is a resistance to the change?

 Usually humans don’t feel safe when they can’t see some steps forward.
-It feels intimidating to take a step if they can’t see the following step.
+It might feel intimidating to take a step if you can’t see the following step.
 That’s why many tend to imitate the steps of others and follow the same track.
 Why?
 Because they feel they know the deficits, the effort needed, they can bargain better and had an escape plan.
 The uncertainty of success or failure is a huge obstacle that prevents many from taking the first step.
-TAKE AWAY: Simply they don’t know that if they start with an intention to succeed, they will be successful.
+TAKE AWAY: Simply they don’t believe that if they start , they will succeed.